Squid-Workshop/Minecraft-Datapacks-Project/README.md

 | Pack name | Description |
 | --- | :--- |
 | custom | The raw original pack we used in our server.
 We lumped everything into it
-| bool | Tags players when players perform some actions
+| bool | Tags players when players perform some actions [Detailed Instructions](https://github.com/Squid-Workshop/MinecraftDatapacksProject/tree/master/bools)

 ## Pack Installation
 - Step 1 Download the packs you want to install (in either the form of zip file or folder).